COVID: Indian doctors denounce unapproved alternative medicines | DW | 03.06.2021

 Indian guru Baba Ramdev claimed he didn't need a COVID vaccine because he was protected by yoga and ancient medicine

-Indian medical associations have spoken out against a trend of rejecting modern medicine and using unapproved alternative medications to treat patients infected with the coronavirus.
+Indian medical associations have spoken out against a trend of rejecting modern medicine and using unapproved alternative medications to treat patients infected with COVID-19.

 Last month, yoga guru Ram Kisan Yadav, also known as Baba Ramdev, drew intense criticism when he called allopathy, or evidence-based medicine, a "stupid science," and claimed that hundreds of thousands had died by taking modern medicines.